jkope892/nflfastR-data/README.md

 # nflfastR-data
-NFL play-by-play data scraped from the [`nflfastR` package](https://github.com/mrcaseb/nflfastR) going back to 2000.
-Each season contains both regular season and postseason data, with game_type denoting which.
+NFL play-by-play data scraped from the [`nflfastR` package](https://github.com/mrcaseb/nflfastR) going back to 1999.
+Each season contains both regular season and postseason data, with `game_type` or `week` denoting which.

-Data are stored in the data folder, available as either compressed csv (.csv.gz) or .rds.
+Data are stored in the data folder, available as either compressed csv (.csv.gz) .rds, or .parquet.

 **Note that the data come from two separate sources and all player IDs are inconsistent across the old (1999 - 2010) and new (2011 onward) formats.**

 ___

 ### Load data using R
 We highly recommend loading the data in the binary .rds format.
-The following example shows how to load the seasons 2010 to 2019 (binded into a single dataframe) as well as rosters (from 2000 to latest season):
+The following example shows how to load the seasons 2010 to 2019 (binded into a single dataframe).

 ```R
 # define which seasons shall be loaded